AniList/submission-manual/docs/submissions.md

 **Note:** A reputable site is one unrelated to piracy or any other illegal activity.

 **Note 2:** [Japanese publisher] is a placeholder for the name of the publisher.
 Do not literally write "Japanese Publisher".
-This type of credit is also only for when the descriptionn is a direct translation from the publisher.
+This type of credit is also only for when the description is a direct translation from the publisher.

 #### Unacceptable sources